jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 models, so let's try that.
 No dice.
 It repeatedly hangs, crashes, and when it does work it still fails to correctly update the database.
 Still 'no music.'

+Maybe this is all because it's still HFS+ and not FAT?
+It seems like most tools assume you've liberated your iPod and you're using it in Windows mode, not Mac mode.
+So I attempt to wipe the drive, but can't for the life of me figure out how to do it _correctly_ with Gtkpod or just plain old partitioning tools.
+Looks like I need to restore the hardware from iTunes for this route.

 What about [Rockbox](https://rockbox.org/)?
 I use it on my Y1.
 The annoying thing is that I have to manually update the database on the actual device, whereas the typical iTunes stock experience is one that updates the database